pymodbus-dev/pymodbus/README.rst

     pip install -U pymodbus

+If you want to use the serial interface:

+    pip install -U pymodbus[serial]

-This will install a base version of pymodbus.
+This will install pymodbus, r

 To install pymodbus with options run: